aws/aws-cdk/packages/@aws-cdk/aws-events/README.md

 The `@aws-cdk/aws-events-targets` module includes classes that implement the `IEventRuleTarget` interface for various AWS services.

+The following targets are supported:

-* `SnsTopicTarget`: use Amazon SNS topic as an event rule target.
+* `targets.SnsTopic`: use Amazon SNS topic as an event rule target.